-Raised in West Cork and living in Dublin, Adrian’s work covers a broad range of subjects across the arts, sport, politics, music, comedy, true-crime, social issues, mental health and the ups and downs of life.
+Adrian’s work covers a broad range of subjects across the arts, sport, politics, music, comedy, social issues, mental health and the ups and downs of life.

-Some of his work includes: the IFTA winning ‘ROUGH RIDER’ film, on controversial journalist and former pro-cyclist, Paul Kimmage.
+Some of his documentaries include: the IFTA winning ‘ROUGH RIDER’ film, on controversial journalist and former pro-cyclist, Paul Kimmage.
 It was described as ‘Remarkable.
 A superb film, a sad story of unrequited love‘ by The Sunday Independent and ‘Excellently paced, well crafted and beautifully filmed‘ by the Irish Times.
 The IFTA nominated, ‘PORTRAIT of a GALLERY’ was filmed over three years inside the walls of National Gallery of Ireland.
 The Irish Times described it as ‘a brilliant pieces of art criticism.
 In this documentary, the National Gallery gets a depiction worthy of its renovation‘.
 He produced the highly acclaimed ‘ANTHONY FOLEY – MUNSTERMAN’ on the story of the sudden death of the Munster rugby coach, ‘A moving and uplifting documentary.
 A poignant tribute’ – Sunday Times.
 His IFTA winning ‘HIDDEN IMPACT – Rugby and Concussion’ was described as ‘an excellent documentary making for deeply unsettling yet essential viewing‘ by The Irish Times.
-After his documentary ‘GRAHAM LINEHAN – FUNNY BUSINESS‘, Shane Hegarty in The Irish Times said ‘A cracking profile.
+After his documentary ‘GRAHAM LINEHAN – FUNNY BUSINESS‘, The Irish Times said ‘A cracking profile.
 It was as assured an hour of television as you’re likely to see all year.
 Although it’s no surprise given it was the work of Adrian McCarthy.
-If you want an observational documentary, he’s about as good as they come’.
 And ‘SMALL FAR AWAY – THE WORLD OF FATHER TED‘ for Channel Four, was nominated for an IFTA, given five stars and described as ‘Lovely Stuff’ by Time Out, London.

 In 2021, he was series producer/director on the new 3 x 1hour series ‘OUR TOWN‘ following the lives of young people in the seaside town of Bray, Co.
 Wicklow – produced by Curious Dog Films/Wildfire Films for RTE.
 Made with a great team that included film editor/writer Brenda Morrissey, producer Oda O’Carroll and co-director Judy Kelly.
 Our Town was described as ‘A beautiful portrait of young people in all their strength, vulnerability and wisdom.
 A compelling portrait of a town and community‘ by Patrick Freyne in The Irish Times.
 And, ‘Our Town felt wholly authentic, faithful and heartfelt.
 An organic and coherent piece of documentary making‘ by Eilish O’Hanlon in The Sunday Independent.